Testen10/cse15l-lab-reports/week5_Apr30.md

 (base) ➜  docsearch git:(main) ✗ find ./technical/911report/chapter-11.txt  -type d
 ```

-  > Executing the first command line, only file paths are printed, executing the directory path.
+<br>	> Executing the first command line, only file paths are printed, executing the directory path.
-  <br>> Executing the second command line, only the directory path is printed, executing all file paths.
+<br>	> Executing the second command line, only the directory path is printed, executing all file paths.
-  <br>> Executing the third command line, since the argument is a file path, the argument is printed.
+<br>	> Executing the third command line, since the argument is a file path, the argument is printed.
-  <br>> Executing the fourth command line, since the argument is not a directory path, the argument isn't printed.
+<br>	> Executing the fourth command line, since the argument is not a directory path, the argument isn't printed.

-  <li> <code> -print0 </code>: print the found file in the terminal.
-The result is separated by 'null'</li>
+<br>	4. <code> -print0 </code>: print the found file in the terminal.
+The result is separated by 'null'
 <br>	example:

 ```
 (base) ➜  docsearch git:(main) ✗ find ./technical/911report/ -print0